What foods can my dog eat? Yes / In moderation / Danger

-Treats, not a meal
+Extras, not a meal

 Always give the food plain, in pieces suited to your dog's size: no salt, no sugar, no sauce, no bones, stones or pips.

-YES: to share plain
+YES: share it plain

 IN MODERATION: possible but occasional

-DANGEROUS: never give
+DANGER: never give

 Introducing a new food safely